Matt-DESTROYER/JavaScript-RayCaster/README.md

 All level data is stored in the `levelData` object.

 To add a level, create a new nested object named `level` and the level number (e.g. if I am creating a seventh level it must be named `level7`) (it must be named this or the renderer will fail to retrieve the level data).
-Then add an array and within that array add 32 seperate numbers.
+Then add 24 arrays and within each array add 32 seperate numbers.
 Each number will be a cube shaped area when rendered.
 Now to create your actual level you need to change those numbers to be one of the following:
 - 0 (Invisible cube.)
 - 1 (Basic blue brick cube.)
 - 2 (Cage with skeleton cube.)